There are many definition of business rules and the one that I really like is that business rules are

 Big Bucket of Rules

 As a first impression, reusable business rules sound appealing.
 However, this conveniently innocent idea will introduce many challenges down the track.
-In a real system, we are talking about tens, if not hundreds of thousands of business rules all collaborating with each other to deliver value and determine an outcome.
+In organizations, we are talking about tens, if not hundreds of thousands of business rules all collaborating with each other to create outcomes and shape judgments.

 Finding one business rule in that repository is like finding needle in a haystack!
 No matter how well you tag, label, group, or name each one, it is going to be hard (even nearly impossible) finding them in the repository, let alone changing a couple of them and determining the impact.